IsaKiko/D3-visualising-data/06-json.md

 > * Converting JavaScript data to JSON format
 > * Converting JSON data to JavaScript format

-The goal of these lessons is to visualise data.
+The goal of these lessons is to visualize data.
 So far we haven't really dealt with any specific data, let alone relatively big data files.
 In this lesson, we will learn about the basic data types used